opnfv/barometer/docs/release/userguide/feature.userguide.rst

   and free hugepages on a platform as well as what is available in terms of hugepages per socket.

-* *RDT plugin*: A read plugin that provides the last level cache utilitzation and memory bandwidth utilization
+* *RDT plugin*: A read plugin that provides the last level cache utilization and memory bandwidth utilization

 * *Open vSwitch events Plugin*: A read plugin that retrieves events from OVS.